jgaffaney/Creative_Cook/README.md

 Start by forking and cloning the repository.
 Then, create a database titled "creative_cook" on the localhost.
 With the database established, run the SQL queries in database.sql to setup and populate tables in the database.

-After database setup, run the following commands in your terminal to install dependencies and spin up the client and backend servers.

 ##### Edamam API